muskang48/Speaker-Diarization/README.md

 This clustering result is from the KMeans Algo which take input of how many speakers are there.

-5. Diarization Output Visulaiztion
+5. Diarization Output Visulaiztion <br />
 The final part is to now evaluate how true we are.
-For this again we have used PyAnnote libraries metric module which contains DER (Diarization Error rate) function that helps us to say how much wrong we are in determining who spoke when.
+For this again we have used PyAnnote libraries metric module which contains DER (Diarization Error rate) function that helps us to say how wrong we are in determining who spoke when.
 Following is just the visualition part of our hypothesis and groud truth.
 The duration is in seconds.
-(A ,B,C.. shows the speaker).AApart from the issue of oversegmentation and overlapping in the hypothesis generated the hypothesis almost matches the Groundtruth.
-The colour in both hypothesis and groundtruth might not be the same we have to map it.
+(A,B,C.. shows the speaker).
+Apart from the issue of oversegmentation and overlapping in the hypothesis generated the hypothesis almost matches the Groundtruth.
+The colour in both hypothesis and groundtruth might not be the same, we have to map it.
     - Hypothesis\
     It shows who spoke when in an audio.
     ![Hypothesis](https://user-images.githubusercontent.com/61666843/80796883-ff81d500-8bbd-11ea-8f16-313c674d9137.png)